- — Kosher, Non-GMO, Organic, Raw, Vegan

 Whether your concern is simple weight management or controlling a medical condition such as gestational diabetes, finding carbohydrates low on the glycemic index can be key to meeting your dietary needs.
 Organic rye flour is a 100% vegan option for introducing low GI carbohydrates into your cooking and baking.
 Especially popular in Russia and Canada, rye is a carb-rich grain, which means that eating products made from rye can help you feel fuller than if you eat products made from wheat.
 Even better, because the refining process for rye is more difficult than the refining process for wheat, rye flour retains more of its nutrients than wheat flour does.

 Organic rye flour is packed with the types of nutrients you want in your grain, including fiber and iron.
 The refining process for rye is different than the refining process for wheat, meaning that more nutrients stay in rye flour than in wheat flour.
-Even better, rye is low in gluten, so while it’s still not recommended for those with Celiac disease, if you are working towards a low-gluten diet, this is a better option for you than white flour.
 Here are some of the nutritional benefits of organic rye flour boasts:

 - Low Cholesterol & Sodium: If you suffer from high blood pressure, one of the first things doctors will tell you to do is to lower your intake of sodium and cholesterol.
 That’s because sodium and cholesterol can both lead to heart disease and clogged arteries.
 Luckily, organic rye flour is low in both, ensuring that you can enjoy a heart-healthy diet while baking with organic rye flour.